 The legal structure of businesses varies from country to country.
 Forms of business ownership outlines the different forms of business available in Canada.

 And in Canada, not all businesses need to be licensed and/or registered.
-Sole proprietorships that meet certain conditions, for example, don't need to be registered; see Do I Need to Register a Business Name? and Surprise!
-You're Running a Small Business.
+Sole proprietorships that meet certain conditions, for example, don't need to be registered; see Do I Need to Register a Business Name?.

 If you are a non-Canadian interested in doing business in Canada, refer to this collection of articles on Doing Business in Canada for information on topics ranging from business immigration through how non-Canadians can open businesses in Canada.